assad-khan/Meeting-Bot-Assessment/chatbot/README.md

 * "Summarize the meeting"
 * "Who participated?"
 * "What are the action items?"
+* "What decisions were made?"
 * "What did I just ask you?"
-* "What were the key decisions made?"

-"